manti/pincode_map/README.md

 pincode-map
 ===========

-This is Pinode validate and Map to Locality, City and State.
+This is Pincode validate and Map to Locality, City and State.

 # Installation
 git clone git@github.com:manti/pincode_map.git pincode_map